 - 2 tablespoon sesame oil

-- 2 tablespoon cornstarch or sub with potato starch
+- 2 tablespoon cornstarch or potato starch or tapioca starch

 - 1 teaspoon ginger grated